Fixed-time Control under Spatiotemporal and Input Constraints: A Quadratic Program Based Approach: Conclusions

 \section{Conclusions}

-In this paper, we presented a new condition for FxTS of the origin in terms of Lyapunov function.
-We illustrated the application of this new condition in establishing robustness against Lipschitz continuous disturbances.
-Then, we used this result to solve the problem of satisfying spatiotemporal specifications requiring the system trajectories to remain in a safe set at all times, and reach a goal set within a {fixed} time (user-defined time) in presence of control input constraints.
-We proposed a novel QP formulation, discussed its feasibility under the mild assumption of existence of control input that renders the safe set forward-invariant, and discussed various cases under which the solution of the QP solves the considered problem.
-Two case studies are presented to illustrate applicability of the proposed method to a variety of problems.

-In future, we would like to study applicability of the proposed method to large scale systems, in terms of computational power required to solve complex problems.
-In this work, we considered continuous-time system dynamics, without any switching in the dynamics or the system states.
-It would be interesting to see how the proposed method extends to a class of switched or hybrid systems, and how to formulate an efficiently solvable optimization problem based method for such class of systems under spatiotemporal specifications.
+In this paper, we considered the problem of satisfying spatiotemporal constraints requiring that the closed-loop trajectories of a class of nonlinear, control-affine systems remain in a safe set at all times, and reach a goal set within a fixed time in the presence of control input constraints.
+We established the relation between the domain of attraction for fixed-time stability, the input bounds and the time of convergence, showing that relaxing the time constraint or increasing the input bound results into a larger FxT-DoA.
+Then, we proposed a novel QP formulation, proved its feasibility under the assumption of existence of a control input that renders the safe set forward invariant, and showed continuity of the solution of the proposed QP.
+In the future, we would like to study the spatiotemporal control synthesis for large-scale multi-agent systems with concurrent consideration of switching in the dynamics or the system states.
+It will be interesting to see how the proposed method extends to systems with non-smooth dynamics, and how to formulate efficient optimization methods under such spatiotemporal constraints.